tjvezina/advent-of-code/README.md

 | `yarn test`                   | Tests the answer and performance of the most recent existing challenge
 | `yarn test <date>`            | Tests a specific challenge, or all challenges in the given year
 | `yarn test all`               | Tests all challenges in all years
-| `yarn setup`                  | Creates the folders/files for the next challange in the active year
+| `yarn create-next`            | Creates the folders/files for the next challange in the active year
-| `yarn setup <year>`           | Creates the folders/files for the next challange in the given year
+| `yarn create-next <year>`     | Creates the folders/files for the next challange in the given year

 ## Development